Treating Leptin Resistance Naturally

 These studies have also shown that taking GAGs can help lower leptin through this process.

-This makes GAGs one of the only supplements with clinical studies showing that it is effective at lowering leptin levels out there.
+This makes GAGs one of the only supplements with clinical studies showing that it is effective at lowering leptin levels.

 These GAGs also help with joint pain, arthritis, and other inflammatory conditions.